2000s European sovereign debt crisis timeline

 From late 2009, fears of a sovereign debt crisis in some European states developed, with the situation becoming particularly tense in early 2010.
-Greece was most acutely affected, but fellow Eurozone members Cyprus, Ireland, Italy, Portugal, and Spain were also significantly affected.
+Greece was most acutely affected, but fellow Eurozone members Cyprus, Ireland, Portugal, and Spain were also significantly affected.
 In the EU, especially in countries where sovereign debt has increased sharply due to bank bailouts, a crisis of confidence has emerged with the widening of bond yield spreads and risk insurance on credit default swaps between these countries and other EU members, most importantly Germany.

 This was the first Eurozone crisis since its creation in 1999.
 As Samuel Brittan pointed out, Jason Manolopoulos "shows conclusively that the Eurozone is far from an optimum currency area".
 Niall Ferguson also wrote in 2010 that "the sovereign debt crisis that is unfolding... is a fiscal crisis of the western world".
 Axel Merk argued in a May 2011 Financial Times article that the dollar was in graver danger than the euro.

 Concern about rising government deficits and debt levels across the globe together with a wave of downgrading of European government debt created alarm in financial markets.
 The debt crisis is mostly centred on events in Greece, where the cost of financing government debt has risen.
 On 2 May 2010, the Eurozone countries and the International Monetary Fund agreed to a €110 billion loan for Greece, conditional on the implementation of harsh austerity measures.
 On 9 May 2010, Europe's Finance Ministers approved a comprehensive rescue package worth €750 billion (then almost a trillion dollars) aimed at ensuring financial stability across Europe by creating the European Financial Stability Facility.
 The Greek bail-out was followed by an €85 billion rescue package for Ireland in November, and a €78 billion bail-out for Portugal in May 2011.

 While the sovereign debt increases have been most pronounced in only a few Eurozone countries they have become a perceived problem for the area as a whole.
 In May 2011, the crisis resurfaced, concerning mostly the refinancing of Greek public debt.
 The Greek people generally rejected the austerity measures and have expressed their dissatisfaction with protests.
 In late June 2011, the crisis situation was again brought under control with the Greek government managing to pass a package of new austerity measures and EU leaders pledging funds to support the country.
-In May 2012 the crisis escalated to new levels following the national Greek legislative election, May 2012.
+In May 2012 the crisis escalated to new levels following the national May 2012 Greek parliamentary election.
 Greek parties failed to form a coalition Government following the election and there was widespread speculation of Greece exiting the Eurozone, termed a "Grexit".

 Below is a brief summary of some of the main events since the Greek government debt crisis.